How to connect an Epson TM Series Printer with a Wireless Adapter

 Configuration to view or change settings.

-When you make changes and press 'OK' the
+When you make changes and press 'OK' or "Transmit" the

 utility sends the new settings to the printer and resets the printer.
 Note: the